BelalAlDirani/Virtual-Reality-Ship-Tracker/README.md

 Running tests are difficult for VR development, in Unity itself, you can go ahead and test the application by:

-* Clicking on the play button when VRMain and only VRmain is inside the Hierarchy tab, there you can see the Game view as well as the Console for testing and debugging (for the better results Deployment of the Application then testing using an Android device and a headset is more beneficial)
+* Clicking on the play button when VRMain and only VRMain is inside the Hierarchy tab, there you can see the Game view as well as the Console for testing and debugging (for the better results Deploy of Application to an Android device then tes using a headset)

 ## Deployment

 1. Within Unity, open up build Settings and the top menu (File > Build Settings).
 2. Click Android from the list of platforms on the left and choose Switch Platform at the bottom of the window (may take awhile to change) Making sure all 8 scenes, which are found in Assets/Scenes are selected and are in the "Scenes in Build", this is a very crucial step
 3. Then connect your android device to the Computer making sure "debugging mode is ON"
-4. Back in Unity click on "Player Settings", and again making sure under the "Otther Settings" tab has Cardboard inside Virtual Reality SDK's section.
+4. Back in Unity click on "Player Settings", and again making sure under the "Other Settings" tab has Cardboard inside Virtual Reality SDK's section.
-5. Finally, click on "Build and Run", saving th Application as an .apk adn installing it onto your device.
+5. Finally, click on "Build and Run", saving th Application as an .apk and installing it onto your device.

 ## Built With